Biological pesticides

 Organisms used for biological control usually stay alive as long as the target organisms are there.
 When the biological pest control organisms die, they degrade rapidly in the environment.
 The pest organisms that are controlled can not easily build up resistance since the effect mechanisms may be complicated.
 A biological product is often more specific than a chemical, which reduces the risk of harm to other organisms than those to be controlled.

-Authorised biological pesticides containing nematodes, insects or arachnids may not have harmful effects on ecosystems outside the area where they are used.
+Authorised biological pesticides containing nematodes, insects or arachnids must not have harmful effects on ecosystems outside the area where they are used.
 Therefore, such organisms used for biological control must be either naturally occurring in the Swedish environment or lack the ability to establish here.

 Nematodes, insects or arachnids are often allowed to be used by everyone.
 Many microorganisms are only allowed for professional use.
 These have often safety precautions to be followed in connection with handling the product, to protect health and the environment.